Threat Modeling

 Why play the game with physical cards?

 So don't battle to stop devs put insecure systems into production.
 Draw them in, and have them find faults with their own designs before they leave the whiteboard.
-Explore the Elevation of Privilege game using Croupier and deliver more secure systems earlier in the development phase.
+Try out the Elevation of Privilege game and deliver more secure systems earlier in the development phase.